bmstu-iu9/refal-5-lambda/doc/historical/note000.en.md

 * (8) There is no optimization.
-Due to the fact that certain statements are generated independently from each other, the same operation (in the case that a function has a specific format of the argument – what happens almost every time) are executed repeatedly.
+Due to the fact that certain statements are generated independently from each other, the same operation (in the case that a function has a specific format of the argument – what happens almost every time) is executed repeatedly.
 The ineffectiveness of this can be seen if you look at the automaton code of lexical analyzer in `Lexer.sref` and `Lexer.cpp` files.
 Long shot, that the same calculations will be compiled by a C++ compiler – during recognition it is called an external function (see